magento/devdocs/src/guides/v2.2/rest/tutorials/orders/order-add-items.md

 {% endcollapsible %}

-These calls are performed on behalf of a guest-customer, and there is no need for a token.

-**Endpoint:**

-`POST <host>/rest/<store_code>/guest-carts/<cartId>/items`

-Cart Id is the quoteId recieved on [quote creation](https://devdocs.magento.com/guides/v2.3/rest/tutorials/orders/order-create-quote.html#create-guest-cart).

-**Headers:**

-`Content-Type` `application/json`
+{:.bs-callout-info}

-Note: The payload and response is same as the logged-in customer for all product types apart from quote id in the payload (Need to give the masked ID)
+Use the `V1/guest-carts/<cartId>/items` endpoint to add items to the cart on behalf of a guest.
+Do not include an authorization token.
+The payload and response is same as the logged-in customer for all product types apart from quote id in the payload (Need to give the masked ID)

 ### Verify this step {#verify-step}